Yoric/ronin-time-bureaucrats/the-time-deck.md

 * an image;
 * a title;
-* two interpretations, depending on how you hold the card.
+* two interpretations, depending on how you hold the card;
+* also, a few ideas of additional interpretations.

 We'll use all of them for improvisation.